TRNS Collar Strategy

 What is a collar on TRNS?

 A collar on TRNS is the collar strategy applied to TRNS (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With TRNS stock trading near $91.53, the strikes shown on this page are snapped to the nearest listed TRNS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With TRNS stock at $93.55 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed TRNS chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are TRNS collar max profit and max loss calculated?